LEADING OFF: Yanks, Sox, Jays and Mariners in tight WC chase

 STAT WATCH

 Several individual stat races are coming down to the wire, including an NL batting crown that’s likely to go either to Dodgers infielder Trea Turner or his former Washington teammate Juan Soto.
-Turner is hitting .327, just ahead of Soto’s .317.
+Turner entered Friday hitting .325, just ahead of Soto’s .318.
 They were both Nationals until Turner and Max Scherzer were dealt to LA in July.

 Kansas City’s Salvador Perez is trying to close out the major league home run title.
-He leads with 48, two ahead of Vladimir Guerrero Jr. and three clear of Shohei Ohtani.
-Perez also has the most RBIs with 121 and is vying to become the first primary backstop to lead a league in RBIs since Philadelphia’s Darren Daulton took the NL crown with 109 in 1992.
+He entered Friday with 48, two ahead of Vladimir Guerrero Jr. and three clear of Shohei Ohtani.
+Perez also led RBIs by a wide margin with 121 and is set to become the first primary backstop to lead a league in RBIs since Philadelphia’s Darren Daulton took the NL crown with 109 in 1992.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports